data-8/Gofer-Grader/README.md

 This library can be used to **autograde** Jupyter Notebooks and Python files.

-Instructors can write tests in the okpy file format (other format support coming soon), and students can dynamically check if their code is correct or not.
+Instructors can write tests in a subset of the [okpy test format](docs/ok-test-format.md) (other formats coming soon), and students can dynamically check if their code is correct or not.
 These notebooks / .py files can later be collected and a grade assigned to them automatically.